Scholarships & Service

 - Be enrolled in a qualified first grade, kindergarten, or pre-kindergarten program.

-- The attendance requirement can be waived under certain conditions related to low-performing schools, documented physical violence or threats at school, or home-schooled student
+- The attendance requirement can be waived under certain conditions related to low-performing schools (see below), documented physical violence or threats at school, or home-schooled students.

 Complete the Online Student Application and Essay.